Zhadi-1-s/Task-Manager-Json-server/README.md

 3. npm run server (I use json server to consume backend part)
 4. ng serve --open (Open the NodeJs server and you can see this application)

+# About project
+ - Taking data from server using api
+ - Json-server to keep data
+ - Bootstrap to compact design